logicent/frontdesk-legacy/README.md

 FrontDesk is a property management system (PMS) for facilities and establishments offering accommodation, rental and hiring services.

-FrontDesk is built using PHP (FuelPHP) and JavaScript (jQuery) with Bootstrap 3 UI by SBAdmin2.
+FrontDesk is built using PHP (FuelPHP 1.8.2) and JavaScript (jQuery 3.4.1) with customized SBAdmin2 (Bootstrap 3) admin template.

 ## Requirements